maxnd/mxMarkEdit/README.md

 **Version 1.3.17**

-- Bugs fixing: the combo box above the title list didn't change the selection of the titles immediately.
+- Bugs fixing: the combo box above the title list didn’t change the selection of the titles immediately.
 - Small improvements in the documentation.

 **Version 1.3.16**

-- At the bottom of the todo form, when the completed items are visible, now it's shown also their number and their percentage with respect to the total number of items.
+- At the bottom of the todo form, when the completed items are visible, now it’s shown also their number and their percentage with respect to the total number of items.
-- Bugs fixing: pressing `Return` at the end of a todo item with a deadline but without any description didn't delete it.
+- Bugs fixing: pressing `Return` at the end of a todo item with a deadline but without any description didn’t delete it.
-- Bugs fixing: toggling the state of a todo item in the todo form didn't always work as expected.
+- Bugs fixing: toggling the state of a todo item in the todo form didn’t always work as expected.

 **Version 1.3.15**